4dboard/Proxy-yxorP/docs/classes/MongoDB/Operation/BulkWrite.md

  * arrayFilters (document array): A set of filters specifying to which array elements an update should apply.

-   This is not supported for server versions < 3.6 and will result in an exception at execution time if used.

 Supported options for the bulk write operation:

  * bypassDocumentValidation (boolean): If true, allows the write to circumvent document level validation.
 The default is false.

-   For servers < 3.2, this option is ignored as document level validation is not available.

  * ordered (boolean): If true, when an insert fails, return without performing the remaining writes.
 If false, when a write fails, continue with the remaining writes, if any.
 The default is true.

  * session (MongoDB\Driver\Session): Client session.

-   Sessions are not supported for server versions < 3.6.

  * writeConcern (MongoDB\Driver\WriteConcern): Write concern.